nicksnyder/go-securetoken/README.md

 securetoken
 ===========

-Package securetoken implements cryptographically secure tokens that provide data confidentiality and integrity.
+Package securetoken implements cryptographically secure tokens that provide data confidentiality, integrity, and expiration.

 A useful application is to use securetoken to issue session cookies.